 Storm is the first Deaf woman to have been recruited by BBDO Worldwide.
-She continues in roles of creative director for collaborative projects, motivational speakers on larger scale events, and a thought leader for change in the creative and advertising industry.
-She is currently at BBDO LA [Los Angeles] as a producer.
+She is serving in a newly created role as Producer & Diversity Inclusion Accessibility Lead at BBDO Los Angeles for AT&T Mobile + Entertainment and work closely with BBDO Worldwide Chief Diversity Equity Inclusion Jason Rosario to support, educate and drive equity and inclusion initiatives across the BBDO North America offices.
+She continues in roles of creative director and marketing consultant for collaborative projects, motivational speakers on larger scale events, and a thought leader for change in the creative and advertising industry.

 Storm joined BBDO Worldwide in 2017 as an art director.
 Her storytelling work immediately helped shine a positive light on critical societal issues such as people with intersectionality of disabilities, youth, LGBTQIA+, Black, Indigenous, and people of color (BIPOC).
 For example, she worked on the “It’s Time to Redefine” campaign as part of International Women’s Day, which sought to change the online dictionary definition of woman the day after the campaign launched and generated 12 million impressions worldwide.

-Most recently, Storm have served her role as an Amazon Studios consultant on Amazon Original film: Sound of Metal [featured Emmy-award winning Riz Ahmed, Olivia Cooke and award-winning director Darius Marder].
+Most recently, Storm have served her role as an Amazon Studios marketing consultant on 2021 Academy Award nominee Amazon film: Sound of Metal [featured 2021 Academy award nominee Riz Ahmed, Olivia Cooke and award-winning director Darius Marder].
 Collaborations have included working with Apple, Marvel's Spider-Man: Miles Morales and Netflix's Politician actress Natasha Ofili, Academy Award winner actress Marlee Matlin, Tony Award nominee actress Lauren Ridloff for the largest Deaf non-profit organization, Harlem Globetrotter, huge social influencer star Crissa Jackson on behalf of her advocacy for young girls in sports, Gallaudet University's first-time ever music video campaign: “We Belong” and more.

-Storm’s tireless efforts to promote diversity, inclusion and accessibility have earned her a special recognition from President Barack Obama for the 30th anniversary on ADA (Americans with Disabilities Act), ADCOLOR Unsung Community Hero award, and a prestigious award from the City of Los Angeles.
+Storm’s tireless efforts to promote diversity, inclusion and accessibility have earned her a special recognition from President Barack Obama for the 30th anniversary on ADA (Americans with Disabilities Act), Variety's Social Impact Marketing for Film award (Sound of Metal), ADCOLOR Unsung Community Hero award, and a prestigious award from the City of Los Angeles.
 She have featured in numerous major publication brands including PopSugar, Los Angeles Times, ABC's Localish, Billboard, Muse by CLIO, Campaign, TV Guide, Adweek, AdAge and more.

 The best thing about my calling and creative profession?